 The EDMG STA PHY entity configuration is performed using PHYCONFIG_VECTOR parameters defined in 30.2.3.
 The configuration of Clause 30 PHY entity shall follow the rules defined in 30.3.4 for dot11CurrentChannelWidth, dot11ChannelCenterFrequencyIndex, dot11CurrentChannelCenterFrequencyIndex0, dot11CurrentChannelCenterFrequencyIndex1, and dot11CurrentPrimaryChannel PLME MIB fields setup.

 The configuration of Clause 20 PHY entity by EDMG STA is performed by setting the OPERATING_CHANNEL_INDEX parameter, which identifies the operating or primary 2.16 GHz channel.
 The PHY shall set dot11CurrentPrimaryChannel to the value of this parameter defined in the range from 1 to 11 (see Table 32).
 The configuration of OPERATING_CHANNEL_INDEX parameter (dot11CurrentPrimaryChannel) shall follow the rules defined in 30.3.4.
-All other parameters of the EDMG PHYCONFIG_VECTOR are filtered out while transferring to the Clause 20 PHY entity to keep the DMG fields only to define the PHYCONFIG_VECTOR in accordance with DMG PHY SAP interface (see TBD).
+All other parameters of the EDMG PHYCONFIG_VECTOR are filtered out while transferring to the Clause 20 PHY entity to keep the DMG fields only to define the PHYCONFIG_VECTOR in accordance with DMG PHY SAP interface.

 30.2.4.5 EDMG STA PHY CCA